radical-experiments/AIMES-Experience/synapse_characterization/README.md

 AMBER, a software package that simulates force fields for the dynamics of biomolecules.
 We profile and emulate exclusively the amount of FLOPS required by the specific simulation we choose to perform its computational tasks.
-We do not profile and emulate the I/O patterns distinguishing the execution of the chosen simulation, irrespective of whether they are performed in memory, on disk, or over the network.
+We do not profile and emulate the I/O patterns of the simulation, irrespective of whether they are performed in memory, on disk, or over the network.

 Our approach to profile and simulation correlates the time taken to compute a certain amount of FLOPS and the speed of the processor on which this computation